 It is inappropriate to wear pyjamas outside the house.

-Now let’s check your understanding with this short exercise.
+Now, I have a short exercise for you to check your understanding of English uncountable and plural nouns.
 Correct the mistakes, type your answers in the comments below.
+Don’t be shy!

 1. I am looking for some informations.